-The information in the literature of Jehovah’s Witnesses is often insulting enough, but many of their articles are accompanied by pictures and illustrations.
+When it comes to families and women in particular, the information in the literature of Jehovah’s Witnesses is often insulting enough, but many of their articles are accompanied by pictures and illustrations.
 It’s eerie how often these pictures depict women as being in the kitchen, while the husbands are studying or even interacting with the children.

-Perhaps back in the early 19th century when women didn’t typically work outside the home, it was appropriate for them alone to be caring for domestic chores.
+Perhaps back in the early 19th century, when women didn’t typically work outside the home, it was appropriate for them alone to be caring for domestic chores.
 However, most women I know today have jobs, and they usually work as many hours as their husband.
 After putting in a full day, they should be the only ones to take care of domestic chores?

 If women are going to help a man with his supposed responsibility of caring for the financial needs of the home, shouldn’t he take a full share in caring for the domestic needs?
-He works one job outside the home, but she works two; the job she has at the office and the one she has at home.
+He works one job outside the home, but she works two; the job she has at the office, and the one she has at home.

 Women Part of the Family?